-Learn how to produce and write the commercial songs you find on the Billboard chart and hear on the radio every day through our Producer Diploma program supported by Ableton, Native Instruments, and Apple.
+Learn how to produce and write the commercial songs you find on the Billboard chart, and hear on the radio every day on our Comprehensive Academy program, supported by Ableton, Native Instruments, and Apple.
 Students learn the knowledge and skills to stand out from the crowd in their genre, benefiting from study with the world’s best music production instructors, including Grammy Award-winners and certified trainers.

-Over the course of our strategically timed mentoring sessions and work both in-studio and elsewhere on projects outside of class, students will write, produce, engineer, mix, master, and learn how to release and promote their own EPs.
-All diploma learners can book our acoustically treated mixing & mastering facility at no extra cost and will benefit from all of Garnish’s software partner discounts including 40% off of Ableton Live.
-On completion of the program, students will have access to our worldwide network of alumni.
+Over the course of our strategically timed mentoring sessions, and work both in-studio and elsewhere on projects outside of class, students will write, produce, engineer, mix, master, and learn how to release and promote their own EP.
+All diploma learners can book our professional acoustically treated mixing & mastering facility at no extra cost, and will benefit from all of Garnish’s software partner discounts, and have access to our worldwide network of alumni.

 Garnish students can opt in to take a UK-accredited ‘Level 3 Diploma’, without any official prerequisites or high school grades.
 Also, Garnish was the first music production school in the UK to offer the Music Grades system for music production, and all music production diploma learners, worldwide are entered for the Grade 8 examination at the end of their program as well.
 More on music production grades on our London website here.
 Both qualifications carry UCAS points, but even if UK music production qualifications do not obviously pertain to our students’ goals, they (and perhaps more so their parents) can be rest assured that our music production program meets a national standard of accreditation.
 Please note that both qualifications are not recognized by the United States education system.